Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you choose to be an LLC, S Corporation, or C Corporation, you may have to appoint a registered agent who will act as your company’s point of contact with the business.

 Keeping in mind the legal obligations and consequences, it’s better to consult an attorney to determine which would make the best fit for your business and operate based on their advice.
+You can learn more and setup your business in minutes online at ZenBusiness.

 Step 5: Register Your New Vending Machine Business With the State